Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

-Compared to the complete forms in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus}, \(\psi_3\) in the denominator is replaced by (\(1 + \beta\)) in the numerator with \(\beta\) given by Eq.~\eqref{eq:q_t_k_beta}, thereby removing the direct reliance on high-order statistics while still retaining its effect.
+The corresponding simplified VD-type transformations can be derived following a similar approach.
+However, they are not presented here for simplicity.
+Compared to the complete forms in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus}, the effect of \(\psi_3\) is captured through (\(1 - \beta_1\)) and (\(1 - \beta_2\)) in Eqs.~\eqref{eq:SL_Tplus_modeled_1} and \eqref{eq:SL_Tplus_modeled_2}, and through (\(1 + \beta_3\)) in Eq.~\eqref{eq:SL_Tplus_modeled_3}.
+These modifications remove the direct reliance on the high-order turbulent TKE flux term while still retaining its effects.